CFO Transformation Agent (CFO‑TA): Sponsor‑Side Execution Model

 This seven‑layer architecture ensures the CFO‑TA is:

-• powered by authored meaning
+powered by authored meaning

-• governed through structured logic
+governed through structured logic

-• delivered through sponsor-side intelligence
+delivered through Sponsor‑Side intelligence

-• protected from drift and misalignment
+protected from drift and reinterpretation

-• separated from client data and infrastructure
+separated from client data and infrastructure

 Because the Authoring Layer is Alentra‑authored and governed, the CFO‑TA remains stable, deterministic, and protected from drift.

-Customers activate a governed system - not a tool they must configure or maintain.
+Customers activate a governed system, not a tool they must configure or maintain.

 This is the first transformation architecture designed for Sponsor control, not vendor convenience.